Frances Hoggan

-Frances Elizabeth Hoggan (née Morgan; 20 December 1843 – 5 February 1927) was a Welsh doctor and in 1870 became the first woman from the UK to receive a doctorate in medicine from any university in Europe.
+Frances Elizabeth Hoggan (née Morgan; 20 December 1843 – 5 February 1927) was a Welsh doctor.
+In 1870 she became the first woman from the UK to receive a doctorate in medicine from any university in Europe.
 She was a pioneering medical practitioner, researcher and social reformer – and the first female doctor to be registered in Wales.
 She and her husband opened the first husband-and-wife medical practice in Britain.
 She was honoured with Wales' 11th Purple Plaque in her birth-town of Brecon in March 2023.

 Early life and education

-Frances Hoggan was born in Brecon, Wales, where her father, Richard Morgan, was a curate.
-She was brought up and educated at Cowbridge in Glamorgan and later at Windsor.
-During her teens, she gave birth to an illegitimate daughter, who was brought up with her mother and passed off as Frances' sister.
+Frances Morgan was born in Brecon, Wales, where her father, Richard Morgan, was a curate in Brecon Cathedral.
+She was brought up in Aberafan, then educated at Cowbridge in Glamorgan and later at Windsor.
+During her teens, she gave birth to an illegitimate daughter, who was brought up by her mother Georgiana Catherina (née Philipps) and passed off as Frances' sister.
 She went on to study at Paris and Düsseldorf.

-Upon the exclusion of women by the Council of the Worshipful Society of Apothecaries from its professional exams in 1867, Morgan sought her medical education at the University of Zurich, whence Nadezhda Suslova, Russia's first woman physician, had received her degree in December 1867.
-There, Morgan completed the medical course in three years rather than the expected five, and in March 1870, became only the second woman to gain an MD (with a thesis on progressive muscular atrophy) at Zürich University.
+Following the exclusion of women from its professional exams by the Council of the Worshipful Society of Apothecaries in 1867, Morgan sought her medical education at the University of Zurich, where Nadezhda Suslova, Russia's first woman physician, had received her degree in December 1867.
+Morgan completed the medical course in three years rather than the expected five, and in March 1870, became only the second woman to gain an MD (with a thesis on progressive muscular atrophy) at Zürich University.
 Afterwards, at a clinic in Vienna she undertook study on operative midwifery and became a pupil of surgeon Gustav Braun.

-She obtained her medical doctorate from the University of Zurich in March 1870, completing the six-year course in three years, becoming the first British woman to obtain a European MD degree.
+Morgan earned her medical doctorate from the University of Zurich in March 1870, completing the six-year course in three years, becoming the first British woman to obtain a European MD degree.